clanfear/SOC371/docs/syllabus.md

     2. A comparison and contrast with earlier readings and lecture content.
 You should make a statement about which you find more plausible and why.

+Note that each section covers the readings for the *entire week*.
+If you were to miss the February 3rd section, your reading response would need to cover the February 1st reading and the two February 3rd readings (3 readings total).
+Note you can use a bit of extra space for weeks with many (4+) readings to a total of 150 per reading (e.g. 600 word for 4 readings, 750 for 5).
+You don’t need to write the same on each (150 per) but rather just total up to the cap.
+Contact us if you are unclear what the cap is.

 Please submit reading responses as a file attachment to the relevant participation assignment.
 Reading responses do not take the place of